bsycorp/log-forwarder/README.md

   journald transports from collection.
 Default: empty.
 * JOURNAL_EXCLUDE_UNITS - if set, will exclude messages from the nominated systemd units, useful to exclude the logfwder itself but accepts a comma separated list.
 * FORMAT_MESSAGE_EXCLUDE_UNITS - if set, will disable custom formatting for the nominated systemd units.
 Default: `docker.service` is excluded by default.
+* SUMO_EXCLUDE_SOURCE_CATEGORIES - A comma separated list of strings which will cause messages to be dropped if they match (by "string contains") a source category.
+For example, a value of `kubernetes/kube-system/weave-net` will prevent weave net messages from being forwarded to Sumo.

 ### Proxy environment variables